 |

-ordain ministers with the right to perform the marriage ceremony and all other
+to ordain ministers with the right to perform the marriage ceremony and all

-extend its operations to the several states of the United States of America and
+to extend its operations to the several states of the United States of America

 denominations, having the highest authority that may be vested by law in any